-The next issue of Cold War Magazine will be coming out soon and it’s going to be all about Cold War Music.
-There’ll be articles about the Jazz Ambassadors, the Beatles and Blue Jeans theory of the fall of the Soviet Union, Vietnam protest music, and atomic (nuclear) music.
-So today I thought I’d give you just a taste of what to expect by posting the article on Korean War Music.
+Music played an outsized role in the Cold War.
+Look for our articles about the Jazz Ambassadors, the Beatles and Blue Jeans theory of the fall of the Soviet Union, Vietnam protest music, and atomic (nuclear) music.
+Today I thought I’d give you just a taste by posting an article on Korean War Music.
 Here goes!

 KOREAN WAR MUSIC